ramiz4/restaurant-pro/README.md

 3. **Dashboard**: Interface adapts to show relevant information for your role
 4. **Navigation**: Menu items filter automatically based on your permissions
 5. **Features**: Access only the features authorized for your role

+### Real-time Notifications

+Start the notification server with `npm run notify-server`.
+When a new order is created or an inventory item falls below its minimum stock level, connected clients receive a toast alert tailored to their role.

 ### Role-Specific Workflows